jtyr/ansible-sudo/README.md

 ```
 ---

-# Example of how to use the role
+# Example of how to add ansible user into to /etc/sudoers.conf file
 - hosts: myhost
   vars:
     sudo_users__custom: